2022 Carolina Panthers season: Week 5: vs. San Francisco 49ers

 The Panthers lose to San Francisco 15–37 and dropped to 1–4 on the year.
 This was head coach Matt Rhule's and defensive coordinator Phil Snow's last game with the Panthers, as both were fired in the days following the loss with Steve Wilks promoted to interim head coach.
-In addition, Baker Mayfield, who had another disappointing performance, was benched in favor of P.J.
-Walker.
+In addition, Baker Mayfield, who had another disappointing performance, was benched in favor of P. J. Walker.

 Week 6: at Los Angeles Rams

 Carolina started the game off with a field goal in the first.
 Both the Panthers and the Rams scored touchdowns in the second, leaving them up 10-7 into the half.
 The Panthers went scoreless in the second half, while Los Angeles took control and scored 17.
 The Rams defeated Carolina 24–10.
 For the first time since 2016, the Panthers were 1–5.

-This was also the last game Christian McCaffrey would play in as a player of the Panthers, as he was traded to the San Francisco 49ers on October 20, 2022.
+This was also the last game Christian McCaffrey played in as a player of the Panthers, as he was traded to the San Francisco 49ers on October 20, 2022.